 Institutional investors should report periodically on their stewardship and voting activities.

-As Revera has a standard policy not to vote in meetings, its Directors believe that it is inappropriate to disclose activity as a matter of course.
-Voting activity will be made available on request to Revera’s Company Secretary.
+As Revera has a standard policy not to vote in meetings, its Board believes that it is inappropriate to disclose voting activity as a matter of course.
+Voting activity will be made available on request to Revera’s Compliance Officer.

-Revera engages frequently with the ACD for its collective funds, and has agreed an exception based reporting framework with them.
+Revera engages frequently with the Authorised Corporate Director for its collective funds, and has agreed an exception-based reporting framework with it.

-Given the Company’s general policy of non-activism, it is disproportionate to the scale of the business to independently verify the execution of this policy as it is tantamount to simply confirming zero action.
+Given Revera’s general policy of non-activism, it is disproportionate to the scale of the business to independently verify the execution of this voting policy as it is tantamount to simply confirming zero action.
 Therefore, Revera does not take any assurance reporting as part of its procedures.

 Please read the information on this page before proceeding.
 It contains the legal and regulatory restrictions which may apply to our investment products and services, and any communication that we may have with anyone viewing this site.